fbpic/fbpic/docs/source/install/install_jureca.rst

 Then install the dependencies of FBPIC:
 ::

+   conda install numba
-   conda install numba accelerate accelerate_cudalib conda install -c conda-forge pyfftw
+   conda install -c numba pyculib conda install -c conda-forge pyfftw

 It is important that the following packages are **NOT** installed